 To enable the location you've entered, you must refresh the application.

 - You can set the default pin for rings, drive time and walk time.
 Use the Location Pin Symbol drop-down menu.
+The pin symbol selected here is displayed when Site Map and Site Details Map reports are run.
 See Set values.

 - Click Save.